 While Anomaly 13 is the original game and I've put the most time into it, the Burden has been the most influenced by my trauma and mental health issues.

 Many ages after the main trilogy is over and everyone else is gone or long dead, one aching soul still refuses to let go.
-They were hurt over and over again in so many ways over so many years, and instead of letting it out they feel like they must let it grow over time into a sort of purgatory that feeds infinitely on their suffering.
+They were hurt over and over again in so many ways over so many years, and instead of letting it out they continue feeling like they must let it grow over time into a sort of purgatory that feeds infinitely on their suffering.

 The Burden is about more than just an undead cyborg refusing to let go.
-It's about how Depression, Anxiety, Post-Traumatic Stress Disorder and Obsessive Compulsive Disorder can form an infinite feedback cycle that slowly but surely warps every thought and memory and feeling into an endless labyrinth of pain and suffering.
+It's about how Depression, Anxiety, Post-Traumatic Stress Disorder and Obsessive Compulsive Disorder can form an infinite feedback loop that slowly but surely warps every thought and memory and feeling into an endless labyrinth of pain and suffering.
 It's about how hard it can be to get out of that cycle no matter how many people you have by your side.
-It's about refusing to give up even when you and everyone else knows it's hurting you.
+It's about refusing to give up your suffering even when you and everyone else knows it's hurting you.

 And that's why it's so important to me.
 It's a manifestation of what I've been fighting through, of how often I feel like a corpse refusing to rot, and of how badly I just want it all to finally be over.